 3 | A next-generation nurse call communications system redistributes tasks.
 There’s no reason for a registered nurse to shoulder the burden of responsibilities that can be handled by a licensed practical nurse (LPN) or certified nursing assistant (CNA).
 Rather than direct all patient requests to the nurse, a next-generation nurse call communications system should direct basic needs such as water or toilet requests to CNAs or LPNs.
 This can help nurse managers ensure that tasks are being assigned and completed by the appropriate caregiver, preventing nurses from becoming overwhelmed.

 At Amplion, we understand the day-to-day challenges that nurses face, and we’re committed to making their workflows easier and alleviating nurse fatigue and burnout.
-Amplion’s Care Assurance Platform helps hospitals do just that.
+Amplion’s Care Assurance platform helps hospitals do just that.
 Amplion’s advanced messaging capabilities help improve communication among nurses, allowing caregivers to more easily communicate about their availability to respond to a patient need, meaning nurses can feel less overwhelmed with their never-ending tasks.
 Alarm input devices are installed in every patient room to help assess the urgency of specific requests and prioritize responses.
-But the icing on the cake is Amplion’s robust reporting package, which makes it easy to monitor patient room activity, assess staffing workflows and measure rounding compliance.
+But the icing on the cake is Amplion’s robust reporting package, Care Insight, which makes it easy to monitor patient room activity, assess staffing workflows and measure rounding compliance.